offle-assistant/offle-assistant/notes-to-self.md

     \# This is going to call the same function update\_persona()
     \# uses to update the entry in the database, but it also
     \# reloads the persona that you're conversing with.
+    \# in other words, it's going to check the redis database
+    \# for an entry and update it there.

 upload\_document(document\_file) -> converted\_doc:
     \# this should take a doc, convert it into markdown and show